Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Indiana offers a significant financial benefit through its data center-specific tax incentives.
-The sales and use tax exemption on qualifying equipment, software, and energy directly reduces both the initial capital investment and ongoing operational costs.
+Tax Advantage For Data Centers: Indiana offers a significant sales and use tax exemption on qualifying data center equipment and power consumption.
+This incentive directly reduces both the initial capital investment and ongoing operational costs, making the state financially attractive for new builds and major expansions.

 Natural Disaster Risk